harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

-    Once deployed by experimenters, it should become easier to answer one of the [constructive criticisms][decker endorsement] of this idea, which is how many payments originate from spenders who frequently use the same peers and roughly the same routes.
+    Once deployed by experimenters, it should become easier to answer one of the [constructive criticisms][decker endorsement] of this idea, which is how many forwarded payments would actually receive a boost from the scheme.
 If the core users of LN are frequently sending payments to each other over many of the same routes, and if the reputation system works as planned, then that core network will be more likely to keep functioning during a